-Delayed Start of Charge, High and Low current, respectively.
-Works one time once START has been pressed.
-Only use Run Mode 4 for the Low Current Maintenance charger.
+Use only Run Mode 4 for the Low Current Maintenance charger.
 (If you edit the Run Mode to 3 by mistake with a Current Maintenance Charger, it will be corrected to 4 right after by the charger.)

 Starts charging after the programmable Start Delay (minutes to hours) has expired and stops automatically or by pressing [STOP].
 The Start Delay is programmable in Minutes, from 1 to 9999 (166+ hours), by editing the "StartDelay" parameter.